Conference for Clinical Foundations: Ethics, Risk, & Duty of Care in 2026

 From Research to Practice: Social Media, AI, and Structural Influences on Mental Health

-This presentation reviews research on how societal-level factors can impact mental heath, and how this knowledge can influence practice in behavioral health fields.
-We explore how social media, artificial intelligence, and social-economic conditions such as housing and food insecurity affect individ...
+This presentation reviews current research on how societal-level and structural factors influence mental health and examines how this knowledge can inform clinical practice in behavioral health fields.
+Participants will explore the ways in which broader social forces shape psychological and physiolo...

 1.5 CE Hours